Pro-life activists target rural Nepali women

 "What we believe is that everybody has the right to information, that is our fundamental right," says Rai.

-"If some pro-choice groups, or pro-abortion groups say that abortion is safe, it's a normal procedure, it's not harmful to any any women, it is not accurate information," says Rai, adding that all Nepalese women, whether in the countryside of cities, have the right to be informed.
+"If some pro-choice groups, or pro-abortion groups say that abortion is safe, it's a normal procedure, it's not harmful to any women ... it is not accurate information," says Rai, adding that all Nepalese women, whether in the countryside of cities, have the right to be informed.

 "We are not trying to make anyone scared or emotional.
 We are just sharing with them the truth," says Rai of his work in villages like Shilaprabat.